How to Create Profitable Facebook Catalog Ads [Setup + 2026 Examples]

 Setting up catalog ads isn't complicated, but how you structure them affects everything from creative control to campaign performance.

-Check out this article for a more detailed version, but here are the basics.
+Check out this article for a more detailed version of how to run catalog ads on Facebook.
+That said, these are the basics:

 Start by uploading your product feed through Meta’s Commerce Manager.
 This is where you’ll build your catalog.
-Make sure your feed includes clean titles, images, pricing, availability, etc, and take the time to create product sets.
+Make sure your feed includes clean titles, images, pricing, availability, and other product details.

 When your catalog is ready, head to Ads Manager and click Create.